 Here’s the thing: your journey is unique and it starts fresh every day.

 No matter where you are with type 2 diabetes, there are some things you should know.
 It's the most common form of diabetes.
 Type 2 means that your body doesn't use insulin properly.
-And while some people can control their blood sugar levels with healthy eating and exercise, others may need medication or insulin to manage it.
+And while some people can control their blood glucose (blood sugar) levels with healthy eating and exercise, others may need medication or insulin to manage it.
 Regardless, you have everything you need to fight it.
 Not sure where to start?
 Learn how type 2 diabetes is diagnosed.

-Get moving with a fitness plan
+Get Moving with a Fitness Plan

 Fitness is a key part of managing type 2.
 And the good news, all you have to do is get moving.
 You don’t have to become an ultra-marathoner.
 You can start slowly with a walk around the block or a simple bike ride.
 The key is to find activities you love and do them as often as you can.